LF994/MulDiv64/README.md

 # MulDiv64
+MulDiv64 function written on assembler for Intel x86-64.
+It have to be compiled in 64 bits Windows with Microsoft Visual Studio version 2010 and above.
+There are some manifest-related issues in VS 2008, but no problem on older MSVC versions supporting 64 bits.

+You have to verify what call sequence is used by Linux or Apple IOS running on Intel-X86-64 CPU.
+It may or may not be the same.

-Visual C x86-64: MulDiv64 function written on assembler for Intel x86-64 It can be your first program in assembler for x86-64.
+It can be your first program in assembler for x86-64.
 It has very few commands, but it is useful.
 In CPP you have to prototype it as: